MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 1. Open the Virtual Agent Designer in your browser to display the **Create a new bot** screen.
 Dynamics 365 Customer Service Virtual Agent supports Chrome (preferred) and Edge browsers.

     If you have already created a virtual agent, you can create a new bot by selecting the **New Bot** icon on the title bar.
-Then click **New bot**.
+Then select **New bot**.

    > ![New bot icon](media/new-bot-icon.png)